🇸🇪

 Very Strong in Cities

-Stockholm and Gothenburg rank among Scandinavia's strongest vegan cities; dedicated restaurants, cafés and bakeries are well distributed across urban centres.
+Stockholm and Gothenburg rank among Scandinavia's strongest vegan cities.
+Dedicated restaurants, cafes, and bakeries are well distributed across major urban centres.

 Hidden Risk

-Butter auto-added to vegetables and toast; traditional husmanskost conceals fish in unexpected dishes; Swedish candy culture hides gelatin in pick-and-mix sweets.
+Butter added to vegetables and toast without mention.
+Traditional husmanskost conceals fish in dishes that look purely plant-based.
+Swedish candy culture hides gelatin in pick-and-mix sweets.

 Traveller Note